-11 reviews of Leeds Golf Centre
+10 reviews of Leeds Golf Centre

 This was the first time I had been back to Leeds Golf Centre in about 5 years and the place has totally changed.
 Possibly the best clubhouse and shop I have been in at any venue in Yorkshire.
 The golf course has completely transformed as well and is a lot better to the field that use to be there.
 I was speaking to the guys in the shop and they have put in new lakes, 2 new holes and thousands of trees and plants which has made this course so much better.
 The only disappointing thing was the greens were not as good as they could of been but they had just put a load of sand onto them a couple of days before.
 They have a David Leadbetter academy there as well so may be visiting for a lesson as it looked fantastic.
 I would definitely recommend a visit, just for the experience if nothing else.

 I practice and eat at this club a fair bit as facilities are excellent.
 As for the course....... good starter course as not many holes where you can rack up a huge number.
 Some very pleasant parts of-course and in v. tranquil area of Leeds.
 Lacks maturity tho, and too many nothing holes.
 Worth the cheap green fee tho.
 Par 3 course is well worth a play too.
 Very enjoyable.

 Leeds Golf Centre is a good test, although some holes tend to give up pars easily.
 Course was in great condition and the staff were helpful.
 The food in the bar was great.